Golf Tutorials

 What to Pack:

-• Drinks: two bottles water or a sport drink at least.
-Dehydration is of good decision an enemy making.
+• Drinks: Carry at least two bottles of water or a sports drink.
+Dehydration is the enemy of good decision-making.

 Remember to empty and wipe out this pocket post-round.
 A forgotten banana peel or leaky drink can create a moldy, sticky mess nobody wants to clean up.